-PE will be on Tuesday and Thursday but please have kit everyday because these dates could change.
+Please have P.E. kit everyday because these dates could change.
 You will be phoned to bring your child's kit in if they do not have it for a PE lesson.
 This means they can then participate in the lesson.

 Documents and Letters to download:

 To enable us to use the homework in class, please ensure it is given in on a and will be given out on a Thursday and due in on a Wednesday.